Don’t bin it – reuse it! Sustainable catering ideas

 ... you can take away with a clear conscious!
 According to “too good for the bin!” and Greentable, a national initiative for more sustainability in gastronomy and the out-of-home food market, restaurant visits or catering businesses generate food waste of 24 kilos per guest annually.
 To avoid this waste, the Restlos genießen (“enjoy completely”) campaign supports a new restaurant culture and encourages the sale of “Beste Reste” boxes to give guests the option of taking their leftover food with them.
 Our tip: Event organisers and services can buy the Beste Reste “doggy bag” boxes in, for example, the METRO cash & carry markets or at Biofutura.
 At the end of an event, they can then let their guests know they would be glad to pack leftover food for them to take away.

-Sustainable Meetings Berlin offers a wealth of information about sustainability as well as the chance to contact suitable sustainable partners and event services – helping turn “green ideas” into sustainable events, congresses or conferences, and supporting green meetings and incentives in Germany’s capital city.
+Sustainable Berlin offers a wealth of information about sustainability as well as the chance to contact suitable sustainable partners and event services – helping turn “green ideas” into sustainable events, congresses or conferences, and supporting green meetings and incentives in Germany’s capital city.

 Like to know more?
 Just email us at sustainable-berlin@visitBerlin.de.